24 Hours Hotline: +86 137-3541-1378

 • Meal: Our local guide will recommend popular local restaurants based on real-time traffic and your preferences, letting you enjoy authentic local cuisine away from touristy restaurants.

-After breakfast, you'll board a high-speed train to Luoyang, enjoying a smooth and quick ride.
-Upon your arrival at Luoyang train station, your friendly local guide will be waiting with a sign that says "Your Way Holiday."
-After the initial greeting, the guide will assist you and take you to your first stop of the day: the renowned Longmen Grottoes.
-A UNESCO World Heritage Site, Longmen Grottoes is one of China’s most important cultural treasures.
-The site features thousands of caves and niches carved into the cliffs along the Yi River, home to more than 100,000 Buddhist statues.
-The grottoes stretch over a kilometer, with sculptures ranging in size from small figures just a few centimeters tall to massive statues towering more than 17 meters.
-The carvings are intricately detailed, each statue showcasing unique expressions, poses, and artistic styles that evolved over the centuries.
+Following breakfast, you’ll board a high-speed train bound for Luoyang, enjoying a swift and comfortable trip.
+Upon reaching Luoyang train station, a welcoming local guide holding a "Your Way Holiday" sign will greet you.
+Once introductions are made, the guide will accompany you to your first destination: the famed Longmen Grottoes.
+Recognized as a UNESCO World Heritage Site, Longmen Grottoes ranks among China’s most significant cultural landmarks.
+The site boasts thousands of caves and niches carved into the cliffs along the Yi River, sheltering over 100,000 Buddhist statues.
+Spanning more than a kilometer, these grottoes contain sculptures that vary from tiny figures just a few centimeters high to enormous statues over 17 meters tall.
+Each carving is exquisitely detailed, featuring unique expressions, postures, and evolving artistic styles developed through the centuries.

 Longmen-GrottoesLongmen-Grottoes-Luoyang

-The statues were created between the Northern Wei and Tang Dynasties, spanning over 400 years of artistic development.
-Among the carvings are representations of Buddhas, bodhisattvas, arhats, and various deities, each crafted with exceptional precision.
-The largest figure, the Vairocana Buddha, is particularly impressive, with its serene expression and monumental scale, symbolizing the central figure of Mahayana Buddhism.
-Alongside the grand statues, smaller carvings offer a glimpse into the lives of the people who commissioned these works.
-As you explore the grottoes, your guide will provide in-depth explanations of the history, art, and significance of these carvings, sharing the stories of the emperors and merchants who commissioned them and the influence of Buddhism on art and architecture during that period.
+Created during the Northern Wei to Tang Dynasties, these statues represent over 400 years of artistic evolution.
+The carvings include images of Buddhas, bodhisattvas, arhats, and various deities, all crafted with remarkable skill.
+The largest statue, the Vairocana Buddha, stands out with its calm demeanor and monumental size, symbolizing the core figure in Mahayana Buddhism.
+Along with these grand sculptures, smaller carvings reveal glimpses into the lives of those who commissioned them.
+While exploring the grottoes, your guide will share detailed stories about the history, artistry, and importance of these works, explaining the roles of emperors and merchants and Buddhism’s impact on art and architecture during that era.

 Longmen-GrottoesLongmen-Grottoes-Luoyang

-After lunch at a local restaurant in Luoyang, you'll have the chance to try some of the city's famous dishes.
-Luoyang is known for its distinctive culinary offerings, such as the Luoyang Water Banquet (Shui Xi), a traditional multi-course meal featuring various soups and stews, and Luohe Steamed Dumplings, filled with a savory mixture of meats and vegetables.
-Another popular dish is Beef Soup with Noodles, a rich and flavorful meal loved in this region.
-While you enjoy your meal, your guide will share the historical and cultural significance of these dishes, offering deeper insight into their origins.
+After enjoying lunch at a local Luoyang restaurant, you’ll have the opportunity to savor some of the city’s renowned dishes.
+Luoyang is famous for its distinctive cuisine, including the Luoyang Water Banquet (Shui Xi), a traditional multi-course meal featuring an array of soups and stews, and Luohe Steamed Dumplings filled with savory meat and vegetables.
+Beef Soup with Noodles is another local favorite, known for its rich and comforting flavors.
+While dining, your guide will provide background on these dishes’ cultural and historical roots, enriching your culinary experience.

 Water-BanquetWater-Banquet-Luoyang

-Following lunch, your guide will take you to the Shaolin Temple, one of China’s most famous Buddhist monasteries and the birthplace of Zen Buddhism and Chinese martial arts, particularly Kung Fu.
-Founded in the 5th century, the temple has a long-standing connection to Bodhidharma, the Indian monk who introduced Chan Buddhism to China and is believed to have created the physical exercises that eventually evolved into Shaolin Kung Fu.
-His teachings laid the foundation for both spiritual practice and martial arts at the temple.
-Your guide will lead you through the main areas of the temple, including the Main Hall, home to Buddha statues and intricate carvings that depict Buddhist teachings, reflecting the temple's deep spiritual significance.
-You’ll also visit the Pagoda Forest, a peaceful area with pagodas containing the remains of important monks and martial artists.
-Each pagoda honors the figures who shaped the temple’s history.
-One of the key highlights will be the Shaolin Martial Arts Training Ground, where monks continue to practice and refine their Kung Fu techniques.
-Here, you’ll witness impressive demonstrations of strength, agility, and focus as young monks practice various forms of martial arts.
+Post-lunch, the guide will escort you to Shaolin Temple, a legendary Buddhist monastery famous as the birthplace of Zen Buddhism and Chinese martial arts, especially Kung Fu.
+Established in the 5th century, the temple is closely linked to Bodhidharma, the Indian monk credited with bringing Chan Buddhism to China and initiating the physical practices that developed into Shaolin Kung Fu.
+His teachings form the spiritual and martial foundation of the temple.
+The guide will show you the temple’s key sites, including the Main Hall, which houses Buddha statues and detailed carvings depicting Buddhist philosophy, highlighting the temple’s spiritual depth.
+You’ll also visit the tranquil Pagoda Forest, where pagodas honor notable monks and martial artists who shaped the temple’s history.
+A highlight will be the Shaolin Martial Arts Training Ground, where monks continue their rigorous Kung Fu practice, demonstrating strength, agility, and precision.

 Shaolin-TemplePagoda-Forest

-Your guide will explain that martial arts at Shaolin are not just about physical strength but also serve as a form of meditation and self-discipline, central to Chan Buddhism.
-You'll hear stories about famous monks, like Shi Yanming, who spread Shaolin Kung Fu internationally.
-The guide will also share how Shaolin culture has influenced martial arts worldwide and been portrayed in numerous films and media.
-Throughout the visit, your guide will provide insights into Zen Buddhist teachings and how these principles are integrated into martial arts practices at Shaolin.
-The connection between physical discipline and spiritual enlightenment will be explored, offering a unique perspective on the relationship between martial arts and Buddhism.
-Your time at the Shaolin Temple will give you a deeper understanding of Chinese culture, martial arts, and the spiritual practices that have thrived there for centuries.
+Your guide will explain that Shaolin martial arts combine physical discipline with meditation and self-control, central to Chan Buddhism.
+Stories about famous monks like Shi Yanming, who helped popularize Shaolin Kung Fu globally, will be shared.
+The guide will also describe how Shaolin culture has influenced martial arts worldwide and been featured in many films and media.
+Throughout your visit, insights into Zen Buddhist teachings and their connection to martial arts at Shaolin will be offered, highlighting the relationship between physical training and spiritual enlightenment.
+This experience will deepen your appreciation of Chinese culture, martial arts, and longstanding spiritual traditions.

 Shaolin-TempleMartial-Arts

-After your visit to the Shaolin Temple, you will be transferred to the train station for your return high-speed train ride to Xi’an.
-The journey will be comfortable and efficient, allowing you to relax and reflect on the day's unforgettable experiences.
+At the conclusion of your Shaolin visit, you’ll be transferred back to the train station for a smooth high-speed train journey returning to Xi’an.
+This comfortable ride will give you time to relax and reflect on the day’s memorable adventures.

 Day11 Xi'an-Shanghai by Bullet Train